fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-patient-intro.md

 When an official PIC is not known or cannot be used for other reasons, a system may generate a [Temporary Identifier](https://www.kanta.fi/en/system-developers/test-etiquette#Temporary%20identifier).
+There are several ways to create `oid` for the temporary identifier but most typical ones are descriped in [ISO OID-yksilöintitunnuksen käytön kansalliset periaatteet sosiaali- ja terveysalalla](https://www.hl7.fi/hl7-rajapintakartta/iso-oid-yksilointitunnuksen-kayton-kansalliset-periaatteet-sosiaali-ja-terveysalalla/) document (document in finnish).
+Below there is a short description of the two main methods to create temporary identifier OID.

-The `oid` for the temporary identifier is `1.2.246.10.<organization>.22.<year>`, where `<organization>` is the official identifier (y-tunnus) of the organization and `<year>` the year when the temporary identifier is generated.
+1. `1.2.246.10.<organization>.22.<year>`, where `<organization>` is the official identifier (y-tunnus) of the organization and `<year>` the year when the temporary identifier is generated.
+2. `1.2.246.10.<organization>.10.<location>.22.<year>` where `organization` is the same as above, `location` is the location (toimipaikka) in which the organization is located and where the temporary identifier may have been created and `year` the year when the temporary identifier is generated.

-The identifiers are presented to human readers in the 11 character format, without any oid information.
+The identifiers are usually presented to human readers in the 11 character format, without any oid information.
+Although this is the preferred format, there are also other ways to record and pass patient identifiers.
+Be sure to always choose the appropriate format in given use case.

 When a PIC is used for an Patient instance, the value of the `identifier.use` field SHOULD be [`official`](https://www.hl7.org/fhir/codesystem-identifier-use.html#identifier-use-official) and